yoloSwagSEO/BackFlight/README.md

 # BackFlight
+A simple game in a complexe space.

 http://back-flight.fr - not yet

-A simple game in a a complexe space.
+[French] More about this game : http://fr.openclassrooms.com/forum/sujet/jeu-navigateur-backflight

 ##Notes
 **Actually on heavy WIP**
 This project is just beginning.
 One day it will be playable, another day for multiplayers.

-**Closed beta begins on** 11/18/13
+**Closed alpha begins on** 11/18/13

 ## Work